 Denon unveils its first reference-standard Blu-ray player, the DVD-3800BD.
 The player implements some of the most powerful upscaling technologies available to get conventional discs as near as possible to full HD.
 It features the acclaimed 10-bit Silicon Optix Realta chipset.
 It offers the highest resolution high-definition video available today via an HDMI connection.
 Its HQV video processing provides enhanced video performance.
 The unique D.P.I.C.
-(Denon Pixel Image Correction) and Digital Noise Reduction feature afforded by this technology allows the player to remove image-degrading artifacts.
+(Denon Pixel Image Correction) and Digital Noise Reduction feature afforded by this technology allow the player to remove image-degrading artifacts.
 Add in a 12-bit/297MHz video DAC and the result is an astoundingly clear and crisp Blu-ray image.

-The player also uses an an I/P (Interlaced/Progressive) converter and a Realta scaler that translates the SD video images of DVD to high-definition 1080p images.
+The player also uses an I/P (Interlaced/Progressive) converter and a Realta scaler that translates the SD video images of DVD to high-definition 1080p images.
 The newly developed Dynamic Discrete Surround Circuit –High Definition (D.D.S.C.-HD) circuit to support the latest HD audio formats is also included.
-Specs indude an improved design that does away with magnetic influences, dust, and external noise.
+Specs include an improved design that does away with magnetic influences, dust, and external noise.
 The system also incorporates the Suppress Vibration Hybrid (S.V.H.) loader constructed with a combination of different materials to ensure stable disc rotation and greater accuracy in disc reading.
-Denon DVD-3800BD will be available from December in Silver, Premium Silver and Black finishes for £1600 ($2500).
+Denon DVD-3800BD will be available from December in Silver, Premium Silver, and Black finishes for £1600 ($2500).